Nick2191/Shelf-Notes-A-Book-Note-Database-Project/README.md

 --Features--
 Add, edit, and delete book notes with ease.
-Rate books using an interactive 5-star rating system.
-Sort and filter books by rating, recency, or title.
+Rate books using an interactive 5-star rating system.no Sort and filter books by rating, recency, or title.
 Dark mode toggle for a better user experience.
 Responsive design using Bootstrap 5 for seamless use across devices.